 Live music including a whole lot of jazz, good vibes, and great cocktails.
 Belo Bar is a must-visit when you’re in the mood for classic or innovative cocktails – tall delicious mojitos included.

-Yep, another Cuban-inspired restaurant makes the list with a to-die-for mojito titled the “Mojito Classico” but is not quite so classic at all (and we mean that in the best way).
-The cocktail is made with Bacardi lemon, mint, simple syrup, fresh lime, and club soda, plus you can choose a flavor: classic, mango, passionfruit, coconut, and pineapple.
+Yep, another Cuban-inspired restaurant makes the list with a to-die-for mojito titled the “Mojito Classico” but it’s not quite so classic at all (and we mean that in the best way).
+The cocktail is made with Bacardi lemon, mint, simple syrup, fresh lime, and club soda, plus you can choose a flavor: classic, mango, passionfruit, coconut, pineapple, and more.